7 Engaging & Practical Hand Exercises for Cerebral Palsy

 hand exercises for cerebral palsy

-Why These Hand Exercises for Individuals with Cerebral Palsy Work
+Importance of Practicing Hand Exercises for Cerebral Palsy

-Every movement stimulates the brain, but consistent repetitions will let the brain know that there is a demand for that function.
-The more repetitions you perform, the more the brain will reorganize itself and strengthen the neural pathways for that function.
+Every movement stimulates the brain, but consistent repetitions will let the brain know that there is a demand for the associated functions.
+The more frequently a specific action is performed, the more the brain will reorganize itself and strengthen the neural pathways used for that function.

 Hand Exercises for Cerebral Palsy